AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Customers find the most compelling value of our product is ease of use, both at configuration time and operation time.
 Ease of use is easier said than done in networking as it is by nature complex, how can one achieve that?
 Here is how we do it:

 - **Abstraction**  Abstraction is key to achieve ease of use at configuration time.
 Abstraction is about hiding layers and layers of complex network protocols, it is also about use-case-driven at presentation layer by combining multiple networking components and features.
-APIs and Terraform templates also benefits this abstraction with fewer of them to manage.
+APIs and Terraform templates also benefit from this abstraction as fewer of them need to be managed.

 - **External Integration** We integrated and developed applications for all popular logging services to forward events, alerts and a turn key dashboard to achieve ease of use at operation time.